 The brother give the promise to his sister that he will protect her from all the bad or harmful things of society.
 He will always support her in every (good or bad) situation and will always be with her, financially or physically when needed.

 Raksha Bandhan create and maintain a special and beautiful bond of love, care and respect between brother and sister.
-In 2016 also, Raksha Bandhan or we can say Rakhi Purnima spread the same message of this divine love.
+In 2017 also, Raksha Bandhan or we can say Rakhi Purnima spread the message of this divine love.

-Before celebrating Rakhi Purnima or Raksha Bandhan in 2016, let’s first discuss the procedure of celebrating Raksha Bandhan.
+Before celebrating Rakhi Purnima or Raksha Bandhan, let’s first discuss the procedure of celebrating Raksha Bandhan.

 Brother pledges to protect his sister and give promise to support her in every situation.
 This ceremony take place in the presence of parents and all relatives.
-People will follow the same rituals for celebrating the festival of Raksha Bandhan in 2016.
+People will follow the same rituals for celebrating the festival of Raksha Bandhan.

 There are some legends from ancient times, which shows the significance and power of the holy thread Rakhi.
-Let’s discuss these legends first, before celebrating Rakshabandhan or Rakhi Purnima in 2016.
+Let’s discuss these legends first, before celebrating Rakshabandhan or Rakhi Purnima.

 The Holy Thread Of Devi Sachi